 Ceramic is a premium abrasive for a reason.
 Compared to other types of grains, ceramic abrasives offer the longest life and the fastest cut rate.
 Their uniform structure results in a more controlled breakdown during use, making them a popular choice for finishing stainless steel, hardened steel, and high carbon steel blades.

 At Red Label Abrasives, the most popular belts for knife makers are the EdgeCore premium ceramic sanding belts, which micro-fracture continuously during use to reveal fresh, sharp edges.
 Our EdgeCore belts are also built with a load and heat reducing stearate layer to minimize heat buildup while grinding.
 They are the preferred solution for the initial steps of the knife making process, from stock removal and forge scale removal to blade profiling.
 Available from 24 grit up to 120 grit, they’ll make easy work of your grinding process.
+In fact, our EdgeCore belts are so popular that we've started selling them in knife making sanding packs.
+Below are the belt sizes that our knife making packs are available in:

 While many makers switch to aluminum oxide for grits finer than 120, we also offer flexible ceramic belts from 180 grit to 400 grit.
 These are excellent for sharpening, finishing, handle work, and other processes where flexibility is required.